 Silently, the container slowly hovers over the ship towards the quay wall.
 It’s something that goes well a thousand times, but this time it happens: The twistlocks slip out of the corner fittings of the container, which comes crashing down to the ground, wedging itself between the quay wall and the ship’s hold.
 It’s a large amount of property damage and an insurance claim – but for which?
 This is regulated in the run-up to a logistics order by the International Commercial Terms, or Incoterms for short.
 They form the basis for the interpretation of purchase and delivery contracts in international transport.
 Clauses concerning the costs of logistics, customs clearance at import and export, as well as the passing of risk are the most important points of the long-standing convention.

 Drastic differences in commercial terms

-The International Chamber of Commerce ICC was born in Paris in 1920 with the stated goal of improving the framework conditions for the global movement of goods and providing them with appropriate standards.
-It was necessary because the trade clauses of 30 states sometimes featured drastic differences.
+The International Chamber of Commerce ICC was founded in Paris in 1920.
+Its stated goal was: improving the framework conditions for the global movement of goods and providing them with appropriate standards.
+This was necessary because the trade clauses of 30 states sometimes featured drastic differences.

 It was not until 1936 that the first version of the International Commercial Terms was agreed upon.
-Since then, they have only been revised seven times, most recently in 2011.
-This underscores the fact that they are not hasty bureaucratic reactions, but were instead moderate adaptations to new conditions in the transport sector.
-Most recently, the number of clauses was even reduced from 13 to eleven, streamlining the set of regulations.
+Since then, they have only been revised eight times.
+This underscores the fact that they are not hasty bureaucratic reactions.
+Instead, they are moderate adaptations to new conditions in transportation.

 Rules, but not laws

-Generally speaking, the Incoterms, seven of which are multimodal and another four of which focus on maritime and inland navigation, are not laws.
+Some of the Incoterms are multimodal, and some focus on maritime and inland navigation.
+The clauses are not laws.
 However, they can become binding if both parties include them in their purchase agreement.